Haven-hvn/haven-cli/docs/VETKD_FUNCTIONALITY_REVIEW.md

 requestDecryptionKey : (GateRequest) -> (GateResult)
 ```

-**Original issue:** The CLI called it with positional arguments, which is fragile and may fail with Candid encoding errors depending on `ic-py` version.
+**Original issue:** The CLI called it with positional arguments, which is fragile and may fail with Candid encoding errors depending on the IC Python SDK.

 **Fix applied:** Refactored to pass a single Python dict matching the Candid record field names:
 ```python